nopnop2002/esp-idf-mirf/README.md

 |||nRF24L01|--(Payload)-->|nRF24L01|||||
 |||nRF24L01|--(Payload)-->|nRF24L01|||||

 Using a data rate of 250KBps extends the range of radio waves.
-However, since it takes time to send PAYLOAD and receive ACK PACKET, the delay time for automatic retransmission should be larger than 250uS.
+However, it takes time to send PAYLOAD and receive ACK PACKET.
+Therefore, the delay time for automatic retransmission should be longer than 250uS.
 If the delay of automatic retransmission is not increased, it is considered as a transmission failure.
 |ESP32||nRF24L01[PTX]||nRF24L01[PRX]||ESP32|
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|